Dynamic Latent Separation for Deep Learning: Method

-Atom is an unit in the nature that composes molecules, crystals, metals in the nature and helps determine their properties~\citep{halliday2013fundamentals,brown2009chemistry}.
-An atom consists three types of subatomic particles: electrons, protons, and neutrons.
-Among them, an electron has a negative charge, a proton has a positive charge, and a neutron has no charge.
-In terms of their masses, scientists have empirically measured that an electron has approximately 1/1836 mass of a proton and a proton is slightly lighter than a neutron~\citep{mohr2008codata}.
+Our proposed method has high correspondence with atomic physics~\citep{halliday2013fundamentals,brown2009chemistry}, the scientific study of the structure of an atom and its interaction with others.
+Therefore, we name this method {\it atom modeling}.

-The atomic structure of a Bohr model~\citep{bohr1913constitution} is shown in Figure~\ref{fig:atom}, where the protons and neutrons form a {\it nucleus} that occupies a small volume of the atom; the electrons orbit around the nucleus with a {\it nucleus radius}.
-Such atoms have two primary types of forces: {\it intraatomic} and {\it interatomic} forces.
-The intraatomic forces include the strong nucleus force that forms protons and neutrons into a nucleus, while the interatomic forces bind two atoms and avoid them having zero distance.
+Among atoms in nature, there are {\it inter-atomic} forces, similar to our proposed loss function in Equation~\ref{eq:loss}, that bind atoms and avoid them collapsing by maintaining a balanced distance.
+The distances among a group of atoms depend on their {\it atomic structures}, similar to our theoretical result in Theorem~\ref{theorem-distance}.

-The major motivating property of atoms are that the distance between two atoms is related to their atomic structures, such as the number of the protons and electrons.
-As shown in Figure~\ref{fig:atom-forces}, the intuition is that only atoms that are already close to each other and have similar structures, e.g., they are all positively charged, will be distanced away.
+Within an atom, its structure consists of three types of particles: neutrons, protons, and electrons, where a neutron has no charge, a proton has one positive charge with similar weight as a neutron, and an electron has a negative charge and weight significantly less than a proton~\citep{mohr2008codata}.
+The charges correspond to our token importance.

-This property can be desirable for us to discretize data representation in neural networks.
-In this work, we (1) assume that there is intraatomic force in the mapping from a data point to the atomic structure and (2) borrow the idea of the interatomic forces to explicitly model the inter-sample structure.
+Simultaneously, \citet{bohr1913constitution} introduced one way to describe an atomic structure, where the protons and neutrons form a {\it nucleus}, similar to $\mathbf{\mu}$, that occupies a small volume of the atom while the electrons orbit around the nucleus with a {\it radius}, similar to our $r$.